shaussler/TheoreticalUniverse/documentation/musical_notation.rst

       \end{bmatrix}^{\flat}
       \end{align}

-.. rubric:: For a Rank 2 Tensor
+.. rubric:: Lowering the Indice of a Rank 2 Tensor

 The goal here is to lower a contravariant/convariant tensor :math:`[T^\mu{}_\nu]`, or in musical notation :math:`T^{\sharp\sharp}`